How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 Double your sleeping pad = double the R-value

-18. Bring a Blanket (or Two)
+18. Bring a Blanket

-A blanket can be used in various ways: to bolster the insulation of your sleeping pad, to throw over your sleeping bag, or as a carpet to keep your feet warm when moving around inside your shelter.
+Heavy blankets might not be ideal for backcountry camping trips, but for car camping, they’re an easy way to give your sleep system a heat boost.
+A blanket can be used in a number of ways: to bolster the insulation of your sleeping pad, to throw over your sleeping bag, or as a carpet to keep your feet warm when moving around inside your shelter.

 Mylar blankets (aka space blankets) don’t do the same job as fabric blankets, but when you need as much heat as you can get, they’re better than nothing!